Rate Stabilization Account (RSA)

 a more conservative net wholesale revenue budget, which will greatly reduce the chances of customer

 surcharges in future years.
-This reduction is being implemented gradually from 2013 to 2018 to soften
+This reduction is being implemented gradually through 2020 to soften

 rate impacts for customers.